Rindge Avenue Community Connectivity

 Residents from 362, 364, and 402 Rindge Avenue provide design feedback at a Community Open House held in January, 2024.

-The Rindge Avenue community is a residential neighborhood in North Cambridge located between Rindge Avenue, Alewife Brook Parkway, the North Cambridge Cemetery, and the Fitchburg Commuter Railroad.
-While the neighborhood is geographically close to important community resources, physical barriers restrict convenient access to nearby natural and local amenities.
+Rindge Avenue community, identified in the image to the left, is a residential neighborhood in North Cambridge, consisting predominantly of permanently affordable housing, positioned between Rindge Avenue, Alewife Brook Parkway, the North Cambridge Cemetery, and the Fitchburg Commuter Railroad.
+While the neighborhood is geographically close to important community resources, physical barriers restrict convenient, direct access to nearby natural and local amenities.
 The CRA recognizes that the Rindge Avenue community deserves improved and safer connections that allow residents to move between places easily, at all times of the day, and for people of all ages and mobilities.

 An illustrative site plan of possible multi-use paths that would be added to the southern and eastern edges of the parking lots surrounding 362, 364, and 402 Rindge Avenue.
 The plan also includes a possible path that would replace the existing fence between properties.

-In the fall, the CRA and Coordinators also conducted focus groups with 362, 364 and 402 Rindge Avenue residents.
+The CRA and Coordinators also conducted focus groups with 362, 364 and 402 Rindge Avenue residents.
 This provided an opportunity for participants to reflect and comment on the survey results, and to provide more direct design feedback.
 The CRA conducted one focus group in Amharic and two focus groups in English.
 In January of 2024, the CRA conducted a Community Open House to further engage with residents, reflect on past input heard, and solicit new feedback.
-The CRA will provide more project updates and opportunities for feedback in 2024.

 The Danehy Park Connector / New Street Path is a proposed multi-use path between Concord Avenue and Danehy Park being developed and built by the City of Cambridge.
 The goal of the project is to provide community members a safe path to a variety of destinations.
 The design process will also consider opportunities for landscaping and tree planting, lighting, seating, and public art as part of the pathway project.
 Path users will enjoy better access to Danehy Park, residential buildings along New Street, Fresh Pond Mall, and to the existing Watertown Greenway multi-use path along Fresh Pond.